Animal health and welfare

 Pharmaceutical companies developing medicines to promote animal health employ approximately 2,000 people in the UK and specifically animal science graduates in a variety of different functions including research & development, toxicology, regulatory affairs, sales and marketing and communications.

-The National Office of Animal Health represents companies involved in the research, development and manufacture of animal medicines and provides a list of its members which represents 90% of the industry.
+The National Office of Animal Health represents companies involved in the research, development and manufacture of animal medicines and provides a list of its members which represents 97% of the UK animal medicine market.

 The animal feed industry is another key employer within animal health.
 Roles are varied within this broad sector and include: